cashubtc/nuts/tests/18-tests.md

 #### NUMS (leaves-only) request

-A request locking payments to their leaves only: `k` is the [NUMS point](../10.md#bare-empty-tweaked-and-script-only-secrets), used verbatim, and the leaf's key (test key `4`) is tagged blind-me, which a NUMS request **MUST** include: the blinded leaf key is what makes each payment's secret unique.
+A request locking payments to their leaves only: `k` is the [NUMS point](../10.md#bare-empty-tweaked-and-script-only-secrets), and the leaf's key (test key `4`) is tagged blind-me, so the payment's ephemeral travels.
+The payer derives `K = H + u*G` with a fresh `u` per output; `u` is fixed to the scalar of a small test key here for a stable vector.

 ```json
 {